 |Welcome to our Web Site

-The Pennsylvania Department of Environmental Protection (DEP) has moved Mifflin, Juniata, Snyder and Union Counties from a drought watch to a drought warning status.
-While recent precipitation over the past few weeks has helped dry conditions in the eastern part of the state, Central Pennsylvania continues to have a 90-day precipitation deficit of up to 4 inches as well as low groundwater and stream levels.
+The Pennsylvania Department of Environmental Protection (DEP) has moved Snyder County from a drought warning status to a drought watch status.
+While recent precipitation over the past few weeks has helped dry conditions, Central Pennsylvania continues to have a precipitation deficit, as well as, low groundwater and stream levels.

-DEP strongly encourages that everyone in the drought warning area voluntarily reduce their water usage by 10 - 15 percent and suggests the following steps for citizens to take to voluntarily reduce their water use:
+DEP strongly encourages that everyone in the drought watch area voluntarily reduce their water usage by 5 percent and suggests the following steps for citizens to take to voluntarily reduce their water use:

 1. Run water only when necessary.